planors/planors/README.md

-TODO: add todos on issues tab :)
+TODO: add todos on issues tab, just playing with ideas :)